Skip to main content

 Immunomodulatory drugs (IMiDs)

-The way immunomodulatory drugs (IMiDs) affect the immune system isn’t entirely clear, but these drugs are often helpful in treating multiple myeloma.
+Immunomodulatory drugs (IMiDs) affect the immune system, although exactly how they do this isn’t entirely clear.
+These drugs are often helpful in treating multiple myeloma.

 These drugs are taken daily as pills, with breaks from treatment on certain days each month.